 You can also have a launch event to attract many people to your gym from day one.
 Share referral programs and discounted memberships as an “early bird” special.
 These marketing tactics can take your new gym to the next level from its inception.

 The next phase would be marketing to a more extensive potential client base.
-You can do this using gym management software which helps engage members via email and SMS marketing.
+You can do this using gym management software which helps engage members via email and Text marketing.
 The best part is that all your campaigns are automated, saving you time and allowing the software to do the best engagement work for you.

 Remember, the most important thing in business is always keeping your customer satisfaction in mind.
 By using smart technology, you can be sure your marketing will be personalized, relevant, and adaptable.